-Angels Care opened The Crisis Centre in July 2015 to help children who are victims of gender-based violence, abuse and neglect.
+Angels Care opened The Crisis Centre in July 2015 to help children who are survivors of gender-based violence, abuse and neglect.

 Centres, such as this, which can provide access to all the necessary social, medial and legal services, required to ensure the survivor not only receives care and assistance in one location and in a timely manner, are essential in South Africa.
 Through medical and physcho-social healing, such centres will restore dignity to survivors and provide a mechanism whereby a case can be followed through to the point where the perpetrator is more likely to be identified and ultimately convicted.
 We are hopeful that in the same way as the government has set up Thutuzela Centres in certain hospitals nationwide that provide a holistic service to victims of sexual abuse, the rape crisis centre at Angels Care Centre could be the first of many centres operated by South African non-profit organisations that have good working relationships with all the relevant governmental stakeholders.
 Such centres could not only monitor levels of abuse in more rural communities, but also ensure that vital forensic evidence is actually collected and used to ensure the identification and conviction of offenders, and bring about emotional healing to survivors.
 Most importantly, the centres will be a welcoming and safe place for women and children to come when they need help the most!